ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 Actually, my first game mode was neither osu!catch nor osu!mania.
 But one of the main reasons why I tried and eventually fell in love with osu!catch was [ExGon](https://osu.ppy.sh/users/214187) who had been dominating for a long time - who is still the greatest of all time for us.

 After watching his plays on both osu! and YouTube, I naturally tried that game mode and it ended up being my main game mode.

-As for osu!mania, I will go into detail in a later question, but I was already playing a game called O2Jam before I started to play osu!.
+As for osu!mania, I was already playing a game called O2Jam before I started to play osu!.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/news/2024-08-12-the-followpoint-motion-the-ultimate-catcher/avatar-MegaMix.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-Following up on my previous question, one of community members wants to know what's your secret to being so good at osu!mania, while not having much playtime in it?
+One of our community members had a burning question: what's your secret to being so good at osu!mania, while not having much playtime in it?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3885626" style="background-image: url('/wiki/shared/news/2024-08-12-the-followpoint-motion-the-ultimate-catcher/avatar-Motion.jpg')"></a>